Volvo Group Recalls 5,137 Heavy Trucks Over Brake Modulator Connector Issue

 A Single Defect Across Two Brands

 The defect involves a Bendix Commercial Vehicle Systems rear brake modulator — part number 24710104, a 2-channel, 4-sensor PWSS unit — installed on tractors built with multiple rear brake modulators.
-A design error left an electrical connector on the modulator unprotected from environmental exposure during normal operation.
-Moisture or contamination at that connector can produce a short circuit that disables both the anti-lock brake system and Electronic Stability Program.
+The modulator’s electrical connector was left unprotected from environmental exposure during normal operation.
+Moisture or contamination at that connector can produce a short circuit that causes both the anti-lock brake system and Electronic Stability Program to become unavailable.

 Vehicles equipped with only a single rear brake modulator are not affected by either recall.

 According to NHTSA Part 573 filings, the loss of ABS and ESC increases crash and injury risk, particularly during emergency braking or stability events on slick surfaces.
-No fault code, dashboard warning, or audible alert accompanies the failure.
+Bendix has clarified — in detail not addressed in Volvo Group’s Part 573 filing — that while no preemptive warning is provided prior to the malfunction, fault codes, dashboard warnings, and driver alerts are issued coincident with or shortly after ABS or ESC becomes unavailable.

 Recall Population by Brand